aleksandar-stefanovic/Mozaic/README.md

 ### RG16-mozaik
 # Mozaic
-This is a Computer Graphics course project.
-The main goal of the course was to exercise and explore OpenGL API.

 In this project, the user picks a color from the sphere, where the hue is determined by its azimuth.
 The user can then color one of the tiles of the grid by clicking on it.